camibrennan/Barkcloth-Dog-Beds/README.md

 # Barkcloth-Dog-Beds
-# users must run either build.sh or build.py to generate page
+# users must run to build.py to generate page